cptlobster/cs425/backend/README.md

 This documentation explains how to utilize the REST API for the backend.

 # Launching
-To run locally, install some flavor of Java 11, as well as SBT.
+To run locally, install some flavor of OpenJDK 21, as well as SBT.
 You can launch the API using:
 ```shell
 sbt run
 ```